If you’re brand new to Swagbucks, here’s how it works:

 The Daily Poll is a quick, one-question survey that rewards you with 1 SB.
 It’s not much, but it also takes virtually no time.

-The “Tasks” section still requires you to respond to questions, but it’s quite a bit different than traditional surveys.
+The “Tasks” section still requires you to respond to questions, but it’s quite a bit different than traditional surveys or micro-job sites.
 Here, you’ll perform microtasks for an Australian company named Figure 8 that helps refine and improve machine learning and artificial intelligence algorithms.

 That probably sounds more complicated than it is.
 As a microtasker, your job will be to read the specific instructions for the assignment and then answer a series of questions based on that outline.